 Gender and equality.
 Partner and foe.
 Lover and beloved, loneliness and compassion, power and control.

 A show for teenagers and adults, exploring the tangled roads of gender relations in ancient tales from the British Isles and further afield.
-Through romance, loss, misunderstanding, and – perhaps – hope, we consider how expectations and stereotypes affect women, men, and everyone; and ask: where do we go from here?
+Through romance, loss, misunderstanding, and – perhaps – hope, we consider how expectations and stereotypes affect people of all genders; and ask: where do we go from here?

-“All’s Fair” was conceived and developed for International Women’s Day 2017, and incorporates some of my favourite myths.
+“All’s Fair” was conceived and developed for International Women’s Day 2017, and incorporates some of my favourite myths, from the Mabinogion to the Greek myths to Genesis and beyond.
 It was first performed to a packed house at the Dukebox Theatre, Brighton, in two sets of 45mins with an interval – but it can be adapted to fit a variety of occasions.
 See here for a taste of one of the stories.